Discover more from Alex Ewerlöf Notes

 You are expected to roll up your sleeves and code when needed.

-Staff is on the IC career ladder.
+Staff are on the IC career ladder.
 Think about your counterparts on the engineering management ladder: they spend more time conducting 1:1s, hiring, planning, team building, vacation approval, salary negotiations, approving time/expense reports, etc.

 Staff Engineers don’t have direct reports, and this gives us more time.
 What are we supposed to do with that extra time?
 “Sharpen the axe”, as Stephen Covey calls it in 7 habits of highly effective people.